 Go on the Best Family-Friendly Hikes in Yellowstone National Park

 There are so many hikes at Yellowstone National Park and you can’t go wrong with any choice.
 Many people hope to see Old Faithful spout steam and view the beautiful colors of Grand Prismatic Spring.
 If these items are on your bucket list, plan ahead, know there will be crowds, and then soak in the beauty.
-However, also take time to explore other areas and hydrothermal features.
-For another hot spring in the Old Faithful region visit Morning Glory Pool.
-Further into the park find a feature that bubbles and spurts: the Mud Volcano which is basically a gurgling pot of mud, sure to awe your family!
-Then there is the Fountain Paintpot Trail. an incredible opportunity to see all of the hydrothermal features on one trail.
+However, it also takes time to explore other areas and hydrothermal features.
+For another hot spring in the Old Faithful region, visit Morning Glory Pool.
+Further into the park, find a feature that bubbles and spurts: the Mud Volcano which is basically a gurgling pot of mud, sure to awe your family!
+Then there is the Fountain Paintpot Trail.
+It is an incredible opportunity to see all hydrothermal features on one trail.
 Basically, this is a half-mile flat trail along a boardwalk where you’ll see geysers, hot springs, mud pots, and fumaroles.

 Alternate Overlooks and Thermal Features